 Or, do it in reverse: bus out to Kriens, fly up the mountain on gondolas, descend via the cogwheel train, and sail back to Lucerne via ferry.

 Not a fan of boats?
 Try the Silver Tour instead.
 Experience the gondolas and cogwheel train, but skip the ferry and take a regular train between Lucerne and Alpnachstad.
 This is also a slightly faster option.
 The train ride is only 20 minutes, but the ferry ride is 50-90 minutes depending on weather.

-Is there a Best Route for the Golden Tour?
+What’s the Best Route for the Mount Pilatus Golden Tour?

 There is no wrong way to do this.
 Both routes offer great views!

 If you’re arriving in Lucerne from another area, check timetables to see which direction makes most sense for you.
 Buses run more frequently than the ferry does, but maybe you want the extra 45 minutes when you first arrive in Lucerne to get some pictures.
 But be mindful of your time!

 Our train from Zurich arrived in Lucerne with perfect timing for us to catch the ferry to Alpnachstad, so we hopped on and got our Lucerne photos when we arrived back in town later that afternoon.

 If you want to maximize your time at the summit, the cogwheel train stays open later than the gondolas in the summer.

 The thing about mountains and weather is they’re unpredictable.
 I’m a planner and have an itinerary for all my vacations (it’s not as bad as it sounds), but the key is to have a flexible itinerary with a backup plan.